Your Memory is a Very Important Part of your Brain Processing

 Many children have problems with memory.
 To determine the amount of memory problems your child has, play memory games with them and compare them to their peers.
 Psychologists often look at memory by the scores on digit span sub-test of an intelligence test.
 If you feel your child can improve in memory, the following game can be a fun way to develop auditory memory.
 The purpose of this exercise is to increase your child’s ability to remember instructions that are given to him/her.
 Some children cannot remember two, three or four instructions simultaneously.
 Often they will forget even single commands.
 Play this game often to strengthen your child’s short term memory and help them become less distracted when following commands.
 Start the game by telling your child about the game.
 The game’s object is to see how many commands the child can successfully complete.
 Most children can get up to four, so four commands is a good starting point.
 For example, you may suggest: “First bring me a tissue, second, put the dish rag in the dirty laundry, third, turn on the light, and fourth, put the magazine in the magazine rack.
 If the child is able to do all four, give him/her lots of verbal praise.
 Really make a big deal at being able to complete four commands.
 Next, ask the child if he/she is ready to do five commands.
 Make up five more simple commands.
 If he/she completes all five, give a lot of verbal praise.
 Keep playing the game until the child forgets one of the commands.
 It is not important that the child complete the simple commands in the order that they were given.
 When the child forgets one of the commands, the game simply ends for that day.
 Congratulate the child in getting the amount of commands he/she was able to do.
 This is the child’s current record.
 Next time the goal will be to beat the child’s record.
 If more than one child plays the game, parents must stress for each child to beat their own record and not worry about how the other siblings are doing.
 A valuable principle can be taught when you stress competing against yourself rather than comparing yourself with others.
 If your goal is to improve your child’s short term memory, this game should be played at least daily, six times a week.
 Once 12 simple commands are remembered on a consistent basis, the child is ready to learn complex commands.
 Complex commands are activities that require several steps (e.g., wash the dishes, carry out the trash).
 A good goal for a child is to be able to remember four complex commands.
 Do not be authoritative about playing the game.
 Keep the game fun.

-Dietary Support to Improve Short Term Memory
+Implement Dietary Changes & including these supplements will Improve Short Term Memory

 Nutrition and How you Care for your body plays a vital role in both maintaining and improving your brain, therefore your memory for you whole life.